salrashid123/gce_metadata_server/README.md

 netsh interface ipv4 add address "Loopback Pseudo-Interface 1" 169.254.169.254 255.255.0.0
 ```

-* Run socat or iptables
+* **3. Run socat or iptables**

+You need to install a utility to map port :80 traffic since REST calls to the metadata server are HTTP.
+The following usees 'socat':
 ```
+sudo apt-get install socat

 sudo socat TCP4-LISTEN:80,fork TCP4:127.0.0.1:18080
 ```
-or
+but the preferred way would be to use iptables:
 ```
 sudo iptables -t nat -A OUTPUT -o lo -p tcp --dport 80 -j REDIRECT --to-port 18080
 ```
-_note:_  socat is pretty much for unit testing.
-For anything else, try iptables and gunicorn.

-* Add supporting libraries for the proxy:
+* **5. Add supporting libraries**
 ```
 cd gce_metadata_server/
 virtualenv env